heavy-duty/platform/apps/DRILL.INSTALLATION.md

 SOLANA_SECRET_KEY=[26,210,8,56,4,82,89,57, ... ,237,44,1,247,245,68,234]
 ```

-Add the enviroment variables to the vercel environment of your app and redeploy it.
+Add the environment variables to the vercel environment of your app and redeploy it.

 [PHOTO]